AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-54/acsd-61845-error-occurs-for-requests-with-text-html-accept-header.md

 ---
-title: "ACSD-61845: Fixes 500 error for requests with text/html accept header"
+title: "ACSD-61845: Error occurs for requests with text/html accept header"
 description: Apply the ACSD-61845 patch to fix the Adobe Commerce issue where sending an HTTP request with only a *text/html* accept header causes a 500 error, with B2B modules installed.
 feature: B2B
 role: Admin, Developer